Redrum (The X-Files): Plot

 Martin next awakes in Doggett's home.
-Wells tells Doggett the description of the killer but the man isn't in lock-up yet because that won't happen until Wednesday.
+Wells describes the killer to Doggett but the man isn't in lock-up yet because that won't happen until Wednesday.
 Doggett and Wells arrive at the apartment and retrieve the nanny cam, but discover that someone disabled the cam and used its remote control, a device no one knew about except Mr. and Mrs. Wells and their nanny, Trina Galvez.
 At Trina Galvez's home, Wells and Doggett discover the killer, a man named Cesar Ocampo, who threatened to kill Galvez's family if she refused him entrance.
 At the station house, Doggett informs Wells that Ocampo only wants to talk to him.
 Ocampo reveals that his brother, Hector, was sentenced to time in prison for a false conviction.
 Wells bargains with Cesar Ocampo, saying that if Cesar confesses to Vicky's murder, he will take a look at his brother's case.
-Cesar tells him that Hector hung himself in a jail cell a few weeks ago.
+Cesar tells him that Hector hanged himself in a jail cell a few weeks before.
 Doggett calls Martin Wells out into the hall and the police arrest Martin because they have a case against him.
 Evidence against Ocampo isn't strong enough yet.

 Martin wakes up in a hotel room, having moved back to the night of the day before, a little over two hours before the murder of his wife is supposed to take place.
 Desperate to save her, but unable to contact her over the phone, Martin instead visits Doggett, and admits to evidence suppression, explaining that Hector Ocampo's brother is out for revenge.
 Doggett contacts the local police, while Wells rushes home and finds his wife, still alive.
 Suddenly, they hear someone else at the door.
 Ocampo appears and accosts Wells.
 Vicky Wells comes out of hiding but is thrown through the coffee table.
 As Ocampo prepares to slit her throat, he is shot dead by the timely arriving Doggett and Scully.
 Wells notices Scully's watch once more, seeing that its hands start moving forwards again, indicating that whatever phenomenon that sent him backwards in time has reached its conclusion.
 Wells eventually goes to prison for his evidence suppression, a punishment he feels he deserves.